tuurep/NoDistractions-fork/README.md

 ## Added features

 * Remember enabled status from when browser was last closed
+* Option to show a notification when toggling with key shortcut
+    * (Useful if you prefer not to have the icon on your toolbar)
 * Option to hide the Close Tab button on the blocked page
-* Light and dark theme for block page, using system preference
+* Light and dark theme for the blocked page, using system preference

 ## Removed features